-The University Archives are developed in partnership with the UMBC Policy on Records Management.
-This policy is intended to set in place a campus wide system that will ensure the permanent retention of the important records of the University, and the timely destruction of those records for which the legal requirements have been met.
-This policy will assist departments and offices in knowing which documents to preserve for their continuing value in providing evidence of the functions, operations, and activities of the institution and what to destroy thereby supporting the important work of preserving the strategic body of documents necessary for the continuity of this institution's history and the maintenance of its identity.
+The University Archives are developed in partnership with the UMBC Records Retention Schedule.
+This schedule is intended to set in place a campus wide system that will ensure the permanent retention of the important records of the University, and the timely destruction of those records for which the legal requirements have been met.
+The schedule will assist departments and offices in knowing which documents to preserve for their continuing value in providing evidence of the functions, operations, and activities of the institution and what to destroy thereby supporting the important work of preserving the strategic body of documents necessary for the continuity of this institution's history and the maintenance of its identity.

 Policy no. UMBC VI-6.10.01.

-In accordance with the UMBC Policy on Records Management, the University Archives is the designated repository for records of enduring value made or received officially by UMBC and for other materials of historical value related to the function and history of UMBC (hereinafter "the University").
+In accordance with the UMBC Record Retention Schedule, the University Archives is the designated repository for records of enduring value made or received officially by UMBC and for other materials of historical value related to the function and history of UMBC (hereinafter "the University").

 The following procedures are to be used for documents being transferred to the University Archives for permanent retention.
 The archives transmittal form should be used for all transfers.